Steve-Fenton/stevefenton.co.uk/src/pages/blog/2021/11/what-image-is-selected-from-a-picture-element.md

 </picture>
 ```

-Now we see a WEBP where it is supported, or a PNG for slightly older browsers, or a JPG for very old browsers.
+Now we see a WEBP where it is supported, a PNG for slightly older browsers, or a JPG for ancient browsers.